Home

 Deal with the causes of procrastination and you tackle the roots of your resistance to tasks and projects.

-Learn the major causes of procrastination, and the solution for each one becomes clearer.
+Once you earn the major causes, the solution for each one becomes so much clearer.

 Here are some major progess preventers...